 Dala was born to a Belgian mother and Moroccan father, at a young age finding herself being shunned by her mother’s community but welcomed in her father’s.

 Her first novel Waarom ik mijn moeder de hals doorsneed appeared in 2008 and was praised by reviewers for being raw and surreal.
 She only just published her second novel De biecht in 2017.
-‘Readers often e-mail or message me saying how the story really touched them’ says Dala.
+‘Readers often e-mail or message me saying how the story really touched them,’ says Dala.

 ‘I didn’t expect to be nominated for the Diwan, for me it’s a confirmation that what I’m doing, what I write about is okay’.
 Dala also stays headstrong and doesn’t agree with the current literary landscape in Belgium where people with migration backgrounds should write about migration problems.

 De biecht (2017) tells the story of a journalist who’s put aside professionally.
-Before making her big comeback she first must dive into her past.
+Before making her big comeback she must first dive into her past.

 Text: Jan Vervloet, photo: ©Lies Willaert